 The Basics of Trading Stocks

 The stock market may seem like an exercise in chaos.
 However, it is a very efficient process that facilitates the buying and selling of securities.
 Thanks to vast computer networks, much of the trading is done with little, if any, human intervention.
 It makes it as easy to sell 100 shares as it is to sell 10,000 shares.
-Read on for a primer on the stock market.
+Read on for a primer on making a living by trading in the stock market.

 Trading stocks: You hear that phrase all the time, although it is wrong—you don't trade stocks like baseball cards (I'll trade you 100 IBMs for 100 Intels).
 To "trade" means to buy and sell in the jargon of the financial markets.
 How a system that can accommodate one billion shares trading in a single day works is a mystery to most people.
 No doubt, our financial markets are marvels of technological efficiency.